m0rphius/PERFuzzer/README.md

 # PERFuzzer

 **PERFuzzer** is a hardware-oriented instruction fuzzer designed to explore subtle behaviors in CPU microarchitecture using performance counters.
 Built on top of a custom kernel module called **FuzzBench** (a fork of nanoBench), it automates the generation, execution, and analysis of randomized instruction sequences to detect timing anomalies and microarchitectural side effects.
+The generation of random testcases and communication between the fuzzer and kernel module, is inspired by Microsoft's **Revizor**, which is also a fuzzer that searches for microarchitectural leaks in CPUs

 ---